Category

 I often feel that within manufacturers, the fundamental question of "What does this company provide to society?" or "Why is this product necessary in the world?" is surprisingly overlooked during development.
 Rediscovering and sharing that understanding makes projects progress incredibly smoothly.
 It's not just about shaping it into design; it needs to be articulated in conversations with clients.
 Explaining the finished design—that's probably where I spend the most time.

-——When speaking with those involved in design, I often feel they offer remarkably precise, spot-on critiques regarding the fundamental aspects of things or contradictions in strategy.
-Is there a perspective unique to designers at play here?
+——When speaking with those involved in design, I often feel they offer remarkably precise, spot-on observations about the fundamental aspects of things or contradictions in strategy.
+Is there a unique perspective inherent to designers?

 Yagi: It's a bit difficult to generalize, but I think it largely stems from designers focusing on the "form" that ultimately becomes the point of contact with consumers.
-Perhaps it's through the act of "design" – transforming abstract "words" into tangible form – that the essence of things becomes visible, or contradictions are noticed.
+Perhaps through the act of "design" – transforming abstract concepts like "words" into tangible forms – the essence of things becomes visible, or contradictions are noticed.

-——Ultimately, what matters is "communicating effectively with consumers" and "moving their hearts."
+——Ultimately, I believe what matters most is "communicating effectively with consumers" and "moving their hearts."
 What do you think is necessary to achieve that?

 Yagi: It's about being genuinely moved yourself before releasing it to the world, before showing it to the client.
 If you're moved, it's likely others will be too.
-But that requires keeping your own sensibilities neutral, maintaining a state where you can be moved by ordinary things as an average person.
+But that requires keeping your own sensibilities neutral—maintaining the ability to be moved by ordinary things as an average person.
 On top of that, you need to logically connect your own vision of "this would be nice" or "this would be cool" without forcing it.

 I believe humans share universal sensibilities, and those fundamental feelings remain constant.
 But relying solely on that would bore people and lead to fatigue.
-That's why, whether it's "Let's Go, Tohoku," Honda, or Menicon, I aim for unexpected paths and outputs.
-To achieve that, I consciously strive to be moved by various people's feelings and opinions, my own personal memories, fantasies, and even marketing data.
+That's why, whether it's "Get Back, Tohoku."
+Honda, or Menicon, I aim for unexpected paths and outputs.
+To achieve that, I consciously strive to be moved by the feelings and opinions of various people, my own personal memories, fantasies, and even marketing data.

 [End]